Simon's Cat

-Simon's Cat is a British animated web cartoon and book series written by Simon Tofield.
-It features a hungry cat who uses various tactics to get his owner to feed him.
+Simon's Cat is a British animated web and book series written by Simon Tofield.
+It features a hungry, white cat who uses various tactics to get his owner to feed him.

-In January 2009, it was announced that Simon's Cat would be published in book format in response to the success of the first animated films.
-Canongate Books released the title on October 1st, 2009 in the United Kingdom.
-It was later released in 26 other countries with 9 titles added to the series.
+Following the success of its first animated films, it was announced in January 2009 that Simon's Cat would be published in book format.
+Canongate Books released the first book on October 1st 2009 in the United Kingdom, which was later released in 26 other countries.
+Since then, 9 more titles have been released.

-In June 2012, Walt Disney Animation Studios began releasing specially-made shorts of Simon's Cat, while a Simon's Cat newspaper strip ran in the Daily Mirror from 2011 to 2013.
-In August 2015, it was announced that Endemol Shine UK had acquired a stake in Simon's Cat.
+In June 2012, Walt Disney Animation Studios began releasing specially-made shorts of Simon's Cat.
+In addition to the shorts, the Daily Mirror ran a Simon's Cat newspaper strip, which ran from 2011 to 2013.
+Later, in August 2015, it was announced that Endemol Shine UK had acquired a stake in Simon's Cat.

-In May 2016, Simon's Cat partnered with the American preschool programme Sesame Street as part of their Love to Learn campaign.
+In May 2016, Simon's Cat partnered with the American children's television program Sesame Street as part of their Love to Learn campaign.

-In June 2017, the game Simon's Cat: Crunch Time premiered.

-In February 2018, the game Simon's Cat Dash premiered.
+Later on, many game developers made a variety of games based on Simon's Cat.
+In June 2017, the game Simon's Cat Crunch Time was created.
+In February 2018, Simon's Cat Dash was created, but as of 2023, this game is no longer available to download.
+In June 2018, the game Simon's Cat Pop Time was created.
+In April 2021, the Apple Arcade game Simon's Cat Story Time was developed.

 Background

-Tofield, who has over 13 years of experience with animating commercials for companies such as Marmite and Tesco, initially came up with the idea of his first short film as a way of teaching himself how to animate using Adobe Flash.
-He also further revealed that inspiration for the series came from experiences with his four cats – Teddy, Hugh, Jess, and Maisie, with Hugh being the primary inspiration.
+Simon Tofield, who has over 14 years of experience with animating commercials for companies such as Marmite and Tesco, came up with the idea for his first short film as a way of teaching himself how to animate using Adobe Flash.
+He also revealed that the inspiration for the series came from his experiences with his four cats – Teddy, Hugh, Jess, and Maisie, with Hugh being the primary inspiration.

 Production

 The series is animated with Adobe Flash Professional (now Adobe Animate) and TVPaint.
 The pictures are hand-drawn electronically, using an A4-size Wacom Intuos 3 graphics tablet.
+The animation is completed before the sound is recorded, which is unusual for western animation.